mhamzakhattak/portfolio/data/blog/writeups/airtech/web/Hideout.md

 - The use of `extract($_POST)`; can be risky and may lead to security vulnerabilities if not handled carefully.

-> “PHP has a function named extract() to take all provided GET and POST requests and assign them to internal variables.
-Developers will, at times, use this function instead of manually assigning $_POST[var1] to $var1.
-This function will overwrite any previously defined variables, including server variables.
-Extract() has options which prevent overwriting previously-defined variables, however this safety is not enabled by default, and developers might not enable the safety, just as many do not perform input validation.
-This vulnerability is similar in design to the register globals vulnerabilities present in PHP.”
+> PHP has a function named `extract()` to take all provided GET and POST requests and assign them to internal variables.
+Developers will, at times, use this function instead of manually assigning `$_POST[var1]` to `$var1`.
+This function will overwrite any previously defined variables, including server variables. `Extract()` has options which prevent overwriting previously-defined variables, however this safety is not enabled by default, and developers might not enable the safety, just as many do not perform input validation.
+This vulnerability is similar in design to the register globals vulnerabilities present in PHP.

 [Source](https://github.com/HackThisSite/CTF-Writeups/blob/master/2016/SCTF/Ducks/README.md)